Mystique (film character)

 Mystique is a fictional character appearing in the X-Men film series, beginning with the film X-Men in 2000.
 Based on the comic-book character of the same name, she is portrayed in the first three X-Men films by actress Rebecca Romijn, while in four prequel films (starting with X-Men: First Class), she was played by actress Jennifer Lawrence.

 Fictional biography

 Early life

-Raven was born in Westchester County, New York, Earth-10005 (Note: The 2024 film Deadpool & Wolverine gives the name "Earth-10005" to the main reality of 20th Century Fox's X-Men film series.) in the 1930s.
+Raven was born in Westchester County, New York in 1934.
 She was found by young Charles Xavier when she breaks into his family mansion looking for food; she takes the appearance of his mother, but Charles, having manifested his telepathic mutant powers, is capable of telling the difference and invites the mutant girl to his family as a foster sister, declaring that she never has to steal food again.
 Charles and Raven grew up together, and she later accompanied Charles when he attended University of Oxford.
 In 1962, Xavier earned Ph.D.s in Genetics, Biophysics, and Psychology after doing research on genetic mutation, which brings him to the attention of CIA agent Moira MacTaggert.